onyx-platform/onyx-java/README.md

 The Onyx Platform provides excellent support for asynchronous task execution via a core-async plugin.
 Core-async jobs in Onyx are common and stereotyped, and setting them up includes lots of reused boilerplate code.
 <br>
-Onyx-Java provides the ability to set up these common core-async jobs up automatically via the utility classes AsyncCatalog and AsyncLifecycles.
+Onyx-Java provides the ability to set up these common core-async jobs up automatically via the utility classes *AsyncCatalog* and *AsyncLifecycles*.
 These two classes encapsulate generating the correct catalog and lifecycle entries for setting up, using, and collecting the resulting output from async channels.
 <br><br>

 #### Java Objects